About the London Crystal Palace International Film Festival, UK

 Direction, Cinematography, Entertainment Value, Acting, Screenplay and Soundtrack where relevant to the category.

 Finalists will be chosen and forwarded to the main judges who will choose a winner for each category.
 A 'Best in Festival' will also be

 Over the festival period the official selections from each category will be screened in Crystal Palace, London, UK.

 CPIFF awards, specially designed and hand-made, will be presented by Mark Steel at the comedy shorts

 and awards night.
 Many nights are held in a church with incredible architechture serving special food, drink and other entertainments available.

-Crystal Palace is one of the coolest parts of London, a triangle of streets with bars and restaurants
+Crystal Palace is one of the coolest parts of London and UK, a triangle of streets with bars and restaurants

 of every cuisine, it is steeped in history, has great views overlooking London and 3 parks - one even

 has dinosaurs and is the home of the national sports centre which hosts international athletics and